 What to drink

-If you’re not about liquor, in La Tortuga you can try some of the Venezuelan specialities like Chicha, which is a rice drink mix with milk and sweetened condensed milk.
-This drink is a heavy one, with just one fill you will full your stomach.
+If you’re not about liquor, in La Tortuga you can try some of the Venezuelan specialties like Chicha, which is a rice drink mixed with milk and sweetened condensed milk.
+This drink is a heavy one, with just one fill you will fill your stomach.